grpc/proposal/A76-ring-hash-improvements.md

 endpoint is currently in `CONNECTING` state, it will trigger a connection attempt on at most one endpoint that is in `IDLE` state along the way.

+When a new picker is created, we will compute whether at least one of the endpoints is connecting, and store that information in the picker (`picker_has_a_child_connecting` in the pseudo code below).
+This avoids having to compute this information on every pick when using a random hash.

 The following pseudo code describes the updated picker logic:

 ```